Do I Have PA?

 Signs are observed (felt, heard, seen) by a physician.
 They are objective (e.g., swelling).
 They are used to get factual information about a particular disease during a consultation, via patient’s history, and by getting measures from tests.
 There are three types of signs:

 - Anamnestic: refer to past experiences,

 - Prognostic: predict disease occurrence,

 As the disease progresses, your blood tests may show elevated blood sugar when fasting (i.e., impaired fasting glucose), or other early signs of diabetes.
 You may have an abnormal EKG, or an echocardiogram may indicate Left Ventricular Hypertrophy (LVH).
 Your kidney functions may decline, and you may develop chronic kidney disease.

 Since each of these conditions are relatively common and can have other causes, they are usually treated separately without any connection to primary aldosteronism.
 Patients are sent to separate specialists without team-based coordination of their care, and on the long road to a belated diagnosis of PA, they are unsuccessfully treated for widely differing disorders while primary aldosteronism remains ignored.

-In many patients, and particularly those with resistant hypertension, the following signs are indicative of primary aldosteronism:
+In many patients, and particularly those with resistant hypertension, the following signs and symptoms are highly indicative of primary aldosteronism:

 - Cognitive impairment or “brain fog” ranging from memory loss to difficulty focusing, confusion, and sometimes even seizures,